-Strategic kitchen design isn't about following trends or installing luxury finishes.
-It's about creating spaces that appeal to tenants, withstand years of heavy use, and justify higher rents.
+Kitchen renovations deliver some of the highest returns in real estate: minor kitchen remodels recoup approximately 81% of their cost in property value.
+That's why kitchen design for rentals isn't about following trends or installing luxury finishes - it's about creating spaces that appeal to tenants, hold up to years of heavy use, and justify higher rents.

-Whether you're targeting long-term renters who need functional workspace or short-term Airbnb guests seeking Instagram-worthy aesthetics, the right design decisions directly impact your bottom line.
+Whether you're targeting long-term renters who need functional workspace or short-term Airbnb guests seeking Instagram-worthy aesthetics, the right design decisions directly impact your bottom line

 - Durable materials like quartz countertops reduce maintenance calls and tenant damage